JAMES-535/game-dev-resource/README.md

 - if applicable, what game engine the contribution applies to

 **PLEASE NOTE**
-Contributed resources **must** be free to use.
+Contributed resources **must** be free to use/try out.
 Any paywalled resources will not be accepted.